 No, services are available to all enrolled students that pay a health fee.
 No medical billing is done at the SHWC.
-You do not need to have insurance to use Student Health & Wellness Services as your prepaid student health fee covers many services.
-However, your student health fee does not cover hospital care, referrals to specialists, dental, vision, or emergency transportation.
-For these reasons, we strongly recommend you obtain supplemental health insurance.
+You do not need to have insurance to use the Student Health & Wellness Services as your prepaid student health fee covers most services.
+However, your student health fee does not cover hospital care, referrals to specialists, medication, diagnostic testing, dental, vision, or emergency transportation.
+For these reasons, we strongly recommend you obtain health insurance.

 Absolutely, 100% YES!
 The Nurse Practitioner will refer you to the appropriate medical provider, as needed, within your insurance network for complex and chronic conditions.
 If you do not have medical insurance, the health center staff will provide you with your health insurance options, including low cost medical, dental, and vision plans & private student insurance.
 The Health & Wellness Center will work collaboratively with your medical provider treating minor illnesses and injuries, as well as, preventative health care services, and will refer you out for chronic and complex conditions.

 Medical Insurance is not needed for medical services at the SHWC.
 Students without medical insurance are encouraged to make an appointment at the Student Helath & Wellness Center.
-We will help you understand your insurance options and find a no cost/low cost health plan that you are able to afford.Our Nurse Practitioner will work with you to keep you healthy & well and referrals will be provided to medical specialists in the community as needed.
+We will help you understand your insurance options and find a no cost/low cost health plan that you are able to afford.Our staff will work with you to keep you healthy & well and referrals will be provided to medical providers and specialists in the community as needed.

-Tuberculosis tests are available and the $25 charge is billed to the district for continuing employees.
+Tuberculosis screening and testing is available and the $25 charge is billed to the district for continuing employees.

-In accordance with state community college regulations, all enrolled students will be charged a Health Service Fee of $17 per semester.
+In accordance with state community college regulations, all enrolled students will be charged a Health Service Fee of $20 per Fall and Spring semesters.
 This fee is used to support health services for enrolled students.
 In accordance with State Assembly Bill 982 and Section 76355 of the State Education Code, exemptions are only granted for the following: Students who depend exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination, or organization; and students who are attending Las Positas College under an approved apprenticeship training program.
 Written documentation must be provided to the Dean of Enrollment Services (Admissions & Records), Bldg.
 1600, Rm 1670.

 Dayna Barbero PHN, FNP-C: LPC Student Health & Wellness Center

 Dayna Barbero is a Nationally Certified Family Nurse Practitioner.
-She has a broad range of health care experience and has been practicing as a Nurse Practitioner for over 12 years.
+She has a broad range of health care experience and has been practicing as a Nurse Practitioner for over 17 years.
 She finshed graduate school with honors in 2000.
 Her medical specialties are public health & preventative medicine.
-NP Barbero serves on the Governor's Prevention Advisory Council (GPAC) representing California Community Colleges.
+NP Barbero serves on the Health Services Association of California Community Colleges and represents Northern California.
 Her medical philosophy is adopted from the American College Health Association (ACHA) " Prevent when possible, treat when needed, and empower always".
 She believes strongly that the secret to good health is achieved by consistently striving to "live well" mind, body, and spirit.

 Dayna Barbero PHN, FNP-C